Morfonica

 Morfonica is a Japanese all-female rock band that is part of Bushiroad's media franchise BanG Dream!.
 Formed in 2020, the group's members portray fictional characters in the project's anime series and mobile game BanG Dream!
 Girls Band Party! in addition to performing their characters' respective instruments in live concerts.

 The band consists of Amane Shindō (vocals), Hina Suguta (guitar), Yūka Nishio (bass), Mika (drums), and Ayasa (violin).
 In the game, Morfonica is represented by five first-year students at the prestigious Tsukinomori Girls' Academy: Mashiro Kurata (Shindō), Tōko Kirigaya (Suguta), Nanami Hiromachi (Nishio), Tsukushi Futaba (Mika), and Rui Yashio (Ayasa).

-Of the seven bands in BanG Dream!, Morfonica is one of four whose members perform their own music during live shows.
+Of the ten bands in BanG Dream!, Morfonica is one of seven whose members perform their own music during live shows.

 History

 Morfonica's formation was announced on 1 March 2020 during the franchise's live stream BanG Dream!
 Girls Band Party! @HHW CiRCLE Live Broadcasting Pre-3rd Anniversary Special.
 The band is the seventh in the franchise and the fourth that performs in live concerts after Poppin'Party, Roselia, and Raise A Suilen.
 Morfonica is the only group in the project with a violinist, which was conceived by BanG Dream!
 Girls Band Party! developer Craft Egg to differentiate them from the others.

 During the stream, a music video for their song "Daylight" was broadcast; the video was animated by the BanG Dream! anime's studio Sanzigen.
 A live-action music video and an introduction clip starring the voice actresses were released four days later.
 The Morfonica-centric weekly YouTube show Morfonical, hosted by the band's members, began airing on 24 March.

 On 13 May, Morfonica was named Tower Records' recommended artist of May 2020.
 "Daylight" was released as their debut single two weeks later on 27 May.
 The single sold over 15,000 copies in its first week, and peaked at second on the Oricon Weekly Singles Chart.
 In June, the BanG Dream!
 Girls Band Party!
 Cover Collection Vol. 4, a series of cover songs by Morfonica and other bands in the franchise, topped Oricon's Weekly Albums Chart with 2,231 sales in the opening week.

 The band's first concert, Special Live: Summerly Tone at the BanG Dream!
 8th Live Summer Outdoors 3 Days alongside Poppin'Party and Pastel Palettes' Ami Maeshima with Raise A Suilen, took place on 23 August at Fuji-Q Highland Conifer Forest.
 Morfonica was the first of the three acts to perform, playing five songs.
 Cantabile, Morfonica's maiden standalone performance, came on 7 October at Tokyo Garden Theater.
 The live featured 12 songs, including the two from the "Daylight" single and four cover versions of popular anime theme music.